helenpeng04/helenpeng04.github.io/_posts/2025-04-26-flight-delays.md

 tags: [report]
 ---

 Using real data from 2022 and 2023, this project predicts 2024 flight delays from Pittsburgh International Airport.
-We trained a Random Forest classifier in **R** and achieved 78% prediction accuracy.
+We trained a ranodm forest classifier and achieved 78% prediction accuracy.

 **Course:** Statistical Machine Learning \
 **Instructor:** Spencer Koerner \